-Community growth can be achieved in a myriad of ways, and that’s a whole separate article on its own.
-But, working toward that growth can be done by setting a measurable social media goal.Growing your community is still a relevant goal, because it is a quick factor of credibility for most users.Click To Tweet
+Community social media growth can be achieved in a myriad of ways, and that’s a whole separate article on its own.
+But, working toward that growth can be done by setting measurable social media campaign goals.Growing your community is still a relevant social media goal because it is a quick factor of credibility for most users.Click To Tweet

-An example social media goal for community growth:
+An example social media growth goal for community: